VillagerUnknown/VillagerCoin-CursedCoins/README.md

 # VillagerUnknown's Cursed Coins for Villager Coin

-Adds a variety of cursed Copper, Iron, Gold, Emerald, and Netherite coins, that apply a negative status effect when in a player's inventory, to Villager Coin.
+Adds a variety of cursed Copper, Iron, Gold, Emerald, and Netherite coins, that apply harmful status effects when in a player's inventory, to Villager Coin.

 Cursed coins, like collectable coins, can be traded with other players in your world, put on display in your base, or converted to the common Villager Coins of equal value through the crafting table for trading with Villagers.